-Definition: bank borrowings (classified into current and non-current creditors) + obligations and other marketable securities.
+Definition: bank borrowings (classified into short-term and long-term creditors) + obligations and other marketable securities.

 Explanation of use: the Parent's management body considers that the loans (Borrowings) are a measure of the performance of its activity, since they show the financial position of the company, which is necessary for the calculation of the leverage ratios normally used in the market.